ncorbuk/Python-Ransomware/README.md

 YouTube Tutorial: https://www.youtube.com/watch?v=ScL07VJJOX4

-To test the Ransomware out on your machine, edit the 'localRoot' and put the absolute path to that folder.
+To test the Ransomware out on your machine, edit the 'localRoot' in the script and put the absolute path to that folder.

 Subscribe to channel for more videos.